hrucchetto/bcraapi/README.md

 # BCRA Importer

-During 2024 BCRA launched some endpoints to import the most revelant Argentine economic variables.
+During 2024 Central Bank of Argentine Republic (BCRA) published its API with several endpoints to import the most revelant variables.
-The idea of the script is to automate the import and visualize the results.
+The idea of the script is to automate the import and visualize the results using a python program.
 More details about the endpoints can be found [here](https://www.bcra.gob.ar/Catalogo/apis.asp?fileName=principales-variables-v1).

 ## Setup environment